 All leaves of absence must be approved by the program director.
 Leave of absence may be granted in accordance with the University guidelines.
 A leave of absence will not be granted to students who are failing a course or who are not expected to achieve the minimum required score in a course to progress.
 See the student handbook for more information.

-All withdrawals must be approved by the program director.
-Withdrawal from a single PAS course will prevent the student from progressing in the program and may result in dismissal.
-See the student handbook for more information.
+All withdrawals, regardless of the reason, from any PAS course must be approved by the Program Director.
+Unless otherwise approved by the program director, withdrawal from a single PAS course will prevent the student from progressing and will result in dismissal from the PA program.

 The SNU PA Program dismissal policy is as follows: